tu-nguyen/dotfiles/README.md

 # dotfiles
-My personal configuration files for my personal laptop(.bashrc, .vimrc)
+My personal configuration files (.bashrc, .vimrc, git)

 Everyone create little "systems" or ways of doing things, and programmers are the laziest kinds of people on Earth.
 Typing up "clear" to clear the terminal?
 Nah, "c".

 ## install

-Um these are kinda personal and VERY tailored to me but if you want..
+Tailored to me but if you want..

 ```sh
 git clone https://github.com/tu-nguyen/dotfiles.git